deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 💪  Izzo Izzat To Poison
+ 💪  Gosho Goshat To Be Sure
 ----------------------------------

- A nimble gladiator, dressed in
+ A powerful gladiator, dressed in
- leather and hailing from the
+ leather and hailing from a dusty
- Roman colosseum.
-Many years ago
+ rural arena.
+Many years ago he
- it was captured, stripped of its
+ was captured, stripped of his
  title and land, and forced to
  compete in brutal matches for
  the entertainment of a
  blood-thirsty crowd.
-Standing
+Standing a
- just over 5 feet tall, when you
+ towering 6 feet tall, when you
- see it you know instantly that
+ see him you know instantly that
  this is a warrior who has
  witnessed the worst humankind
  has to offer and has overcome.